McGregor South Africa – Where to Eat, What to do

 Mo & Rose just outside Robertson is an excellent choice.
 They offer “seasonal Cape Winelands cuisine with a European twist”.
 Stunning setting with amazing views.
 Open daily for dinner 18.00 – 21.00.
 Reservations essential.

-The Rapid River Spur in Robertson is also a good, reliable option for food of a consistently high standard and they are open every day of the week for breakfast, lunch and dinner.
+The Rapid River Spur in Robertson is also an option for food and they are open every day of the week for breakfast, lunch and dinner.

 For breakfast, lunch, and drinks and snacks during the day we have the following suggestions: